OpenST/facilitator/README.md

 For deploying stake pool contract, 3 keys are needed.
 Please make sure below keys are available before moving to next step.

 - `deployer`: Deployer deploys stake pool and organization contract.
 It should have `gas on origin chain` for deploying contracts. `Deployer address must be unlocked`.
 - `organizationOwner`: Organization owner is the owner of organization contract.
-It should have `gas on origin chain`.
 - `organizationAdmin`: Organization admin is the admin of organization contract.
-Organization owner and admin keys will be needed to `whitelist worker keys` in further steps.
+It should have `gas on origin chain`.
+Organization admin key will `whitelist worker keys` in further steps.

 Use below command to deploy stake pool contract for facilitation of stake and mint requests.